 Frequency Minimum Installment Amount# Minimum number of Installments# Dates Weekly Rs.
 500/- Minimum 6 instalments subject to aggregate of Rs.
 6,000/- Monthly Rs.
 500/- Minimum 6 instalments subject to aggregate of Rs.
 6,000/- Any Dates Quarterly Rs.
 1,500/- Minimum 4 instalments subject to aggregate of Rs.
-6,000/- in multiples of Re.
-1/- thereafter.

-ii.
+6,000/- ii.
 Minimum amount for redemption/switch-outs or minimum no. of Units to be redeemed